IBM/ibm-block-csi-driver/docs/content/installation/uninstalling_hostdefiner.md

 Use this information to uninstall the host definer.

-**Note:** Uninstalling the host definer does not remove any hosts from teh storage, even if these hosts have been configured on storage by the host definer.
+**Note:** Uninstalling the host definer does not remove any hosts from the storage, even if these hosts have been configured on storage by the host definer.

 The host definer can be uninstalled in the following ways: